 Dozens of delicate plaster-of-Paris and resin bones have been kept spick and span for generations, ever since the replica skeleton arrived at the Museum in 1905.

-Making sure the dinosaur is in good condition is more important than ever - Dippy has to look good for its tour of the UK, which begins in 2018.
+But now, making sure the dinosaur was in good condition was more important than ever - Dippy had to look good for its tour of the UK, which began in 2018.

 The dinosaur was taken off public view in London in January 2017, when it had a thorough inspection and clean from Museum conservators.

-It will take a year for experts to prepare the specimen for the tour, which is stopping at eight venues across the UK in the next four years.
+It took a year for experts to prepare the specimen for the tour, which stopped at eight venues across the UK.

-But specialists have been giving the dinosaur a polish twice a year for a long time.
+But specialists had been giving the dinosaur a polish twice a year for a long time.